isc-projects/bind9/bin/rndc/rndc.rst

 .. option:: fetchlimit [view]

-   This command dumps a list of servers which are currently being rate-limited as a result of ``fetches-per-server`` settings.
+   This command dumps a list of servers that are currently being rate-limited as a result of ``fetches-per-server`` settings, and a list of domain names that are currently being rate-limited as a result of ``fetches-per-zone`` settings.

 .. option:: flush